 Before Rudy discovered FastSCAN, the process involved digitizing pieces with a 3D digitizer.
 Although this method is a common and very effective method, the digitizing process can be time consuming and sometimes limiting, depending on the size of the piece being digitized.

 With Rudy's leap into new technology and skillful thinking, he has been able to build his business to a greater capacity, not to mention achieving prominent status within the woodworking industry.

-  "Let me add that we are delighted with your product, your customer support and your company as a whole,” states Guy Mathews.
+“We are delighted with FastSCAN, your customer support and your company as a whole,” states Guy Mathews.